Rebecca Randolph Buckley

 Tis true, translation of experience and knowledge works to the advantage for a writer, as well as vivid imaginations and wild thoughts.
 Perhaps better said ... 'ultra-creative' thoughts.

-You see, writing what I know and writing believable characters that are caught up in intertwining plots are geared to keep you and me guessing.
-Yes, that's right - I don't know what's going to happen either, same as you, until it happens.
-We all love the element of suspense and surprise when reading a book, so why not write the books in the same manner.
-Works for me, I abhore outlines.
+You see, writing what I know and experience makes it easy to write believable characters caught up in intertwining plots.
+All geared to entertain you and at the same time keep you and me guessing.
+Yes, that's right - I don't know what's going to happen from one page to the next, same as you, until it flashes in my mind the moment before it hits the page.
+We all love the element of suspense and surprise when reading a book, so why not write in the same manner.
+Works for me, unlike some writers, I abhor outlines.

-As you read these pages, you're invited to email your comments, thoughts and opinions about my books, characters, and stories.
-And please ask questions about writing, editing, publishing, whatever you want, I just might have the answer.
+By the way, as you read these pages, you're invited to email your comments, thoughts and opinions about my books, characters, and stories.
+And please ask questions about writing, editing, publishing, whatever you want, I just might have the answer to guide you along.
 Would love to hear about your writing too, your views, your experiences, etc.